Alicemaina/spark-copy-job/README.md

 # spark-copy-job

 This code will help you batch copy Cassandra tables using Spark Jobs.
 This code has rate-limiters which will prevent from copying too fast which can take down a cluster.
 Also, the retry policy is not implemented, as it is left to the implementer to do that.
-The advantage of using this vs doing a dataframe copy is that you can iterate through particular partition ranges and copy parts of a table slowly.
+The advantage of using this vs doing a dataframe copy is that you can iterate through particular partition ranges and copy parts of a table slowly (very usefuly for large tables).

 To compile the code simply run: "sbt assembly"